Culture Guidelines

 Do you fund initiatives outside of Chicago?

-The large majority of our Culture Program funding goes to support arts organizations located within the city of Chicago.
-The exception to this is the Joyce Awards where, in addition to Chicago, we fund commissioning arts and community organizations based in the following Great Lakes cities: Cleveland, Detroit, Indianapolis, Milwaukee, Minneapolis-St. Paul.
+The large majority of our Culture Program funding goes to support arts organizations located within the City of Chicago.
+The exception to this is the Joyce Awards where, in addition to Chicago, we fund commissioning arts and community organizations who are based and whose work engages communities in the following Great Lakes cities: Cleveland, Detroit, Indianapolis, Milwaukee, Minneapolis-St. Paul.
 For more information about the Joyce Awards, click here.

 What kinds of media/genres do you fund?